Lauchschwert/TabMakerFX/README.md

 ## By installing and using this software, you acknowledge that you understand the risks associated with beta software and agree to assume full responsibility for any consequences.

 # Current Feature under development
-- Export to readable format (Core Features) / User Documentation / Notefill
+- Export to readable format / Feature-bar ⇒ Rest of core features

 # Roadmap / Checklist